Ai Weiwei: Release

 In January 2012, in its International Review issue Art in America magazine featured an interview with Ai Weiwei at his home in China.
 J.J.
 Camille (the pen name of a Chinese-born writer living in New York), "neither a journalist nor an activist but simply an art lover who wanted to talk to him" had travelled to Beijing the previous September to conduct the interview and to write about his visit to "China's most famous dissident artist" for the magazine.

 On 21 June 2012, Ai's bail was lifted.
 Although he was allowed to leave Beijing, the police informed him that he was still prohibited from traveling to other countries because he is "suspected of other crimes", including pornography, bigamy and illicit exchange of foreign currency.
 Until 2015, he remained under heavy surveillance and restrictions of movement, but continued to criticize through his work.
 In July 2015, he was given a passport and permitted to travel abroad.

 Ai says that at the beginning of his detention he was proud of being detained much like his father had been earlier.
 He also says it allowed him to try a dialogue with the authorities, something which had never been possible before.

+Reflecting on his arrest in a 2021 interview with the fine art news magazine Art & Object, Ai stated, "Going back to China, I had to ask myself what's the worst that can happen?
+I end up in jail.
+I thought, yeah, I can take that.
+It was easy thinking it, but not in reality.
+While you're being put in jail you realize what jail looks like.
+In jail there are certain conditions where you wish to die rather than to stay alive.
+Basically, you use life to punish life.
+So, everything in jail is against the essential meaning of being alive."